dli-sys/Pynamics_demo_for_compliant_fin_ral/README.md

     pynamics.__init__("Test")
  ```
 ## Install FFmpeg
 In Pynamics, we use FFmpeg to generate the simulation video.
 Please install FFmpeg to see the output video.
+Official website: https://ffmpeg.org/
  ## Install PyCMA
 Please follow the insturction on: https://github.com/CMA-ES/pycma
 ## Using a Python IDE